Love Jones-Parry (British Army officer): Personal life

 He was married twice, first to Sophia Stevenson in 1806 and secondly to Elizabeth Caldecott on 15 December 1826.
-From these two marriages he had four daughters and several sons, including Mary and Sir Love Jones-Parry, 1st Baronet.
+From these two marriages he had four daughters and several sons, including Mary and Sir Thomas Love Jones-Parry, 1st Baronet.
+His sisters married to Lt.
+Col. Robert Browne Macgregor, Lt.
+Col. Gwyllym Lloyd Wardle (MP), and Major General Clapham of Widcombe Manor.